 You don’t have to make it to campus to learn about video game programming, art and animation, and game design from wherever you are.
-DigiPen Academy offers online programs that provide knowledge and experience by combining rigorous curriculum with hands-on projects.
+DigiPen Academy offers online programs that provide knowledge and experience by combining a rigorous curriculum with hands-on projects.

 Students must have access to a computer as well as additional hardware and software.
 Some programs or courses may indicate additional technology requirements, and not all programs are Mac compatible.
 See individual course descriptions for more information.

 - Windows PC or Mac computer

 - Display with minimum resolution of 1024 x 768

 - Three-button mouse

 - Current, major internet browser (Chrome, Edge, Firefox, or Safari)

 - Zoom Launcher Plugin